 Lead BHV has been testing for lead and copper in drinking water according to EPA standards since 1989.
 As indicated in the table on Page 3, BHV levels of lead in drinking water are well below the allowable limit.
 In 2015 testing, only one sample out of five indicated any lead detection (that result was 2 parts per billion (ppb); acceptable limit is 15 ppb).
+BHV will test for lead/copper again in 2018.
 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.

 Lead can enter drinking water when service lines and plumbing components containing lead corrode, which can happen when water sits in pipes for several hours.
-All BHV water mains are either cast iron or cement-lined ductile iron and phosphate/chlorine are added to BHV water to minimize corrosion.
+All BHV water mains are either cast iron or cement-lined ductile iron, and phosphate/chlorine are added to BHV water to minimize corrosion.
 However, BHV cannot control the variety of materials used in private water service lines or household plumbing components.